A WildFire 2-node HA (high availability) cluster

 samples.
 When this occurs both WildFire appliances assume the role

 of the active (or primary) controller without a backup, negating

 the benefits of a HA deployment, such as redundancy and load-balancing.

 Furthermore, this prevents the WildFire appliances from efficiently

 a minor disruption, it automatically attempts to recover from split-brain

 conditions.
 More serious events will require manual intervention.

 WildFire peer is aware of the state nor the HA role of the other.

-Both WildFire peers become the primary (or master) server
+Both WildFire peers become the primary server and will continue

-and will continue to receive samples from firewalls, but operate
+to receive samples from firewalls, but operate as independent appliances.

 Cluster-related tasks are suspended when HA is not available.